viniciusban/awesomemess.com/_posts/2020-01-20-mocking-in-python.md

+Note: This is a work in progress.
+Everything below this point will be revisited and rewritten.
+Come back soon.

+---

 ## I want to have control over the real thing

 The production code I want to exercise uses a method from a class, but I want